atmoswing/atmoswing-user-manual/docs/app-optimizer.rst

 The Optimizer
 =============

-You will find here the documentation for AtmoSwing Optimizer.
+This section contains the documentation for AtmoSwing Optimizer.
 This document can also be downloaded as a pdf or epub using the bottom left menu.

 The Optimizer manual is divided into the following topics: